pydanny/pydanny.github.com/posts/2012-02-22-my-pycon-2012-schedule.rst

 Thursday, March 8th
 ====================

-I'm moderating the Code Reuse panel of the Python Web Summit.
-Have you submitted a question yet?
+I'm moderating the Code Reuse panel of the Python Web Summit. `Have you submitted a question yet`_?

 In the evening we'll be helping assemble bags for the conference.
 That's always a blast.